-The Utah Administrative Code is the body of all effective administrative rules as compiled and organized by the Division of Administrative Rules (Subsection 63G-3-102(5); see also Sections 63G-3-701 and 702).
+The Utah Administrative Code is the body of all effective administrative rules as compiled and organized by the Division of Administrative Rules (see Subsection 63G-3-102(5); see also Sections 63G-3-701 and 702).

-NOTE: For a list of rules that have been made effective since April 1, 2013, please see the codification segue page.
+NOTE: For a list of rules that have been made effective since January 1, 2020, please see the codification segue page.

 NOTE TO RULEFILING AGENCIES: Use the RTF version for submitting rule changes.

 R277.
-Education Administration.
+Education, Administration.

 Rule R277-716.
 Alternative Language Services for Utah Students.

-As in effect on April 1, 2013
+As in effect on January 1, 2020

 Table of Contents

 - R277-716-1.
-Definitions.
+Authority and Purpose.

 - R277-716-2.
-Authority and Purpose.
+Definitions.

 - R277-716-3.
-State Board of Education Responsibilities.
+Superintendent Responsibilities.

 - R277-716-4.
-Local Board of Education Responsibilities.
+LEA Responsibilities.